 2. Holland America Line

-Holland America Line is a classic cruise line with a slightly older guest age profile of 65+.
+Holland America Line is a classic cruise line with a slightly older guest age profile 65+.

-Many of their ships feature excellent musical entertainment with numerous venues offering various musical experiences.
-The standard of cuisine and service on board is impressive, and it’s a fantastic all-around cruise line offering an American experience on board.
+Many of their ships feature excellent musical entertainment, with numerous venues offering various musical experiences.
+The standard of cuisine and service on board is impressive, and it’s a fantastic all-around cruise line.

 3. Viking Cruises